History and General Information

 logistics, and communication infrastructure.
 The final Installation Resilience

-Review Plan will be published in late 2022 and will include an action plan
+Review Plan includes an action plan

 and a prioritized project list focused on shared critical infrastructure